Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Special cases

 The parameter $k$ is a measure of complexity.
 If $k$ is not fixed, then \mcoocut{} is NP-hard; for example, the reduction in Section~\ref{sec:reduct} uses such functions.
 Even more, unrestricted $k$ may induce large lower bounds, as has been proved for \emph{label cost} functions of the form $f(A) = \sum_{j=1}^k w_j\min\{1, |A \inter B_j|\}$ \citep{zctz09}.

-A subclass of unstructured submodular functions are \emph{symmetric} submodular functions\footnote{These are distinct from the other previously-used notion of symmetric submodular functions \citet{q95} where, for all $A \subseteq \Es$, $f(A) = f(\Es \setminus A)$.} in the sense that they are indifferent to the identity of the elements: let $\sigma$ be a permutation of the ground set, and $\sigma(A)$ the elements chosen from the permuted indices.
-A submodular function is symmetric if $f(A) = f(\sigma(A))$ for all permutations $\sigma$.
-Examples of such functions are functions that only depend on the cardinality of the argument.
-This symmetry affects the complexity of submodular optimization problems, and its influence on submodular maximization problems has been studied by \citet{vondrak2011}.
+A subclass of unstructured submodular functions are the aforementioned \emph{permutation symmetric} submodular functions\footnote{These are distinct from the other previously-used notion of symmetric submodular functions \citet{q95} where, for all $A \subseteq \Es$, $f(A) = f(\Es \setminus A)$.} that are indifferent to any permutation of the ground set: $f(A) = f(\sigma(A))$ for all permutations $\sigma$ (possibly within a group).
+This symmetry makes submodular optimization problems easier, as shown in Proposition~\ref{prop:symm} and work on submodular maximization \citep{vondrak2011} and partitioning problems \citep{ene13}.